 EVENTRN indicates the round in which the dental event was first reported.
-Please note: Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 2.
-Likewise, Rounds 1, 2, and 3 are associated with data collected from Panel 3.
+Please note: Rounds 3 (Round 2 for some cases, see DVR2FLAG), 4, and 5 are associated with MEPS survey data collected from Panel 3.
+Likewise, Round 1, 2, and 3 are associated with data collected from Panel 4.